qgis/QGIS-Documentation/source/docs/user_manual/processing/console.rst

 You can create your own algorithms by writing the corresponding Python code and adding a few extra lines to supply additional information needed to define the semantics of the algorithm.
-You can find a :guilabel:`Create new script` menu under the :guilabel:`Tools` group in the :guilabel:`Script` algorithms block of the toolbox.
-Double-click on it to open the script editing dialog.
-That's where you should type your code.
+You can find :guilabel:`Create new script` under :guilabel:`Skripts` pulldown menu on the top of the Processing toolbox.
+It opens the Processing Script Editor, and that's where you should type your code.
-Saving the script from there in the :file:`scripts` folder (the default folder when you open the save file dialog) with :file:`.py` extension will automatically create the corresponding algorithm.
+Saving the script from there in the :file:`scripts` folder (the default folder when you open the save file dialog) with :file:`.py` extension should automatically create the corresponding algorithm.

 The name of the algorithm (the one you will see in the toolbox) is created from the filename, removing its extension and replacing low hyphens with blank spaces.

+.. warning:: No QGIS 3 updates beyond this point (ToDo)

 Let's have a look at the following code, which calculates the Topographic Wetness Index (TWI) directly from a DEM.